akatch/hammerbros/content/pages/getting_started/what_should_i_make.md

 ## Bladesmith Track
 Swords are just long knives, and knives are just long leaves - start there:
 - Leaves
+- Letter openers
+- Knife-shaped objects (knives made of mild steel won't hold an edge, but are more forgiving in both forging and "heat treating")
 - Blacksmith's knife
 - X-Rhea knife